parashchand10/Insurance-Charges-Prediction-Machine-Learning/README.md

 The model was evaluated using:

 1. R² Score → Measures how well the model explains variance
-2. Mean Absolute Error (MAE) → Average prediction error
+2. Mean Square Error (MSE) → Average prediction error

 ---
 ### How to Use